 Is the fee a deposit to be returned to customers?

-The fee is not a deposit.
-The fee is used entirely to cover the cost of running the program and not given back as a deposit for the return of paint or empty paint cans.
+The PaintCare fee is not a deposit.
+The fee is used entirely to cover the expenses of running the program and is not given back as a deposit for the return of paint or empty paint cans.